dylan-turner25/grammaticalEvolutionExperiments/README.md

 # grammaticalEvolutionExperiments
 Experimenting with using grammatical evolution to recover functional forms for unknown data generating processes.
+The rendered R notebook can be viewed at https://rpubs.com/dylan_turner25/pwe

 # Overview